Famous people who got a 2:2 or third class degree at university

 Kicking off this list is J.K.
 Rowling – not just one of the most successful people with a 2:2, but one of the most successful people in the world.
 Period.

 It was there that she studied French and Classics – a subject in which she ultimately earned her 2:2 degree in 1986.
-Little did she know at that point that the first edition copies of her first published book, Harry Potter and the Philosopher's Stone, would go on to be worth up to £40,000.
+Little did she know at that point that a handful of copies of her first published book, Harry Potter and the Philosopher's Stone, would go on to be worth up to £40,000.

 Bear Grylls' real name isn't really 'Bear' – it's Edward Michael Grylls.
-Incredibly, given his future career, 'Bear' was actually a nickname given to him by his older sister when he was just a week old (pretty cute, really).
+Incredibly, given his modern-day fondness of the wilderness, 'Bear' was actually a nickname given to him by his older sister when he was just a week old (pretty cute, really).

 You won't be surprised to learn that, as a